2025-2026 Academic Catalog

 Training in geography provides valuable, marketable skills that are in high demand in business, government, and education.
 Geography majors obtain employment in such diverse fields as geographic information systems, satellite imagery analysis, planning, transportation, market analysis, health care analysis, cartography (map making), land and water management, recreation, and environmental conservation.
 Our students and graduates have worked with county, state, and federal agencies, privte firms, non-profit organizations, and international organizations.
 Employment opportunities are especially strong for students obtaining advanced training in geospatial computer techniques, which are used by both human and physical geographers.

 The department offers courses in human geography, physical geography, and geospatial information science.
 In addition to fulfilling the requirements of the Pathways to General Education curriculum, geography majors must also complete 45 hours in geography and related disciplines.
-All must take GEOG 1004 Introduction to Human Geography, GEOG 1014 World Regions, GEOG 1084 Digital Planet, GEOG 1104 Introduction to Physical Geography, GEOG 2084 Principles of Geographic Information Systems, GEOG 2314 Maps and Mapping, GEOG 3314 Cartography and either STAT 3604 Statistics for Social Science or STAT 3615 Biological Statistics.
+All must take GEOG 1004 Introduction to Human Geography, GEOG 1014 World Regions, GEOG 1084 Digital Planet, GEOG 1104 Introduction to Environmental Geography, GEOG 2084 Principles of Geographic Information Systems, GEOG 2314 Maps and Mapping, GEOG 3314 Cartography and either STAT 3604 Statistics for Social Science or STAT 3615 Biological Statistics.
 Majors must also complete a field experience of at least 3 credit hours from GEOG 2964 Field Study, GEOG 2994 Undergraduate Research, GEOG 3954 Study Abroad, GEOG 4964 Field Study, or GEOG 4994 Undergraduate Research.
 Additionally, students must complete 18 credits of geography major courses and 3 credits from a cognate elective area.
 Students are directed to see the department's academic advisor and consult checksheets to confirm requirement for their graduation year.
 The Geography major leads to the B.A. in Geography degree.

 The graduation requirements in effect during the academic year of admission to Virginia Tech apply.
-Requirements for graduation are listed on checksheets.
 Students must satisfactorily complete all requirements and university obligations for degree completion.
 The university reserves the right to modify requirements in a degree program.

 Meteorology is a science that analyzes conditions in the atmosphere and the impacts of weather and climate on the surface of the Earth.
 Importantly, meteorologists use specialized training to predict and forecast weather conditions and the potential ways humans may be affected by weather and climate, and then communicate that information to decision-makers and the general public.